NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 PLOTTINTYPE_<type>.yaml
 ```

-See [Kinematic labels] below for a list of defined types.
+See [kinematic labels](#kinematic-labels) below for a list of defined types.
 When a key
-is present both in the dataset-specific and the process-type level file, the
+is present both in the dataset-specific and the process type level file, the
 dataset-specific one always takes precedence.